 Don’t over-mix once the sugar is added.

 With egg whites, most recipes say to beat the meringue until you can’t feel the sugar when you rub the mixture together between your fingers and it has become really glossy.
 Anytime I’ve done this aquafaba though, it deflates.
 So add the Cream of Tarter to the aquafaba, beat until stiff peaks then mix in the sugar and vanilla and turn the beater off once blended.

 Aquafaba meringue is pretty stable with the Cream of Tarter in it but it will soften and lose volume with time unless it’s completely baked (which we don’t do with meringue topping.)
 If you’d like to keep your peaks as stable as possible on your cheesecake, especially if you’re transporting it or not eating it right away, I recommend making my stable version.

 For the completely stable meringue, use agar.

 For this version, we make sugar syrup mixed with powdered agar agar until it reaches the firm-ball stage (around 250ºF).
 If you don’t have a candy thermometer, check out this tutorial .
 Agar agar behaves a lot like gelatin but it’s made from seaweed (red algae.)
 Instead of adding sugar to the meringue, you carefully stream the hot agar syrup into the whipped meringue.
 Once the sweetened meringue starts to cool, the agar sets up and holds the meringue together perfectly.
+If it goes a bit soupy on you when you’re whipping at this point, stick it in the fridge for 10 minutes and then try again.
 In testing, the meringue didn’t lose any shape after 2 days and did not bead like egg-based meringue!